TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 4/Esther 4.4.md

 ---

-And Esther's maidens and her chamberlains came and told it her; and the queen was exceedingly grieved: and she sent raiment to clothe Mordecai, and to take his sackcloth from off him; but he received it not.
+Esther's maidens and her eunuchs came and told her this, and the queen was exceedingly grieved.
+She sent clothing to Mordecai, to replace his sackcloth; but he didn't receive it.